JuliaActuary/LifeContingencies.jl/README.md

 ## Project Goals
 The goal is ultimately to build out a modeling package, capable of doing much more than simple commutations.

+## New in this version
+ - Refine interest rate periods:
+   - Period `0` now is meaningless, period `1` now refers to the time period `(0,1]`
+ - Add ability to use serial correlation to interest rates (see interest rate section for example)
+ - Add memory of functional interest rates
+    - Prior calls to interest rates record the interst rate, so each call to a stochastic interest rate function don't generate an entirely new stream of interest rates, even if it's the same interest rate object

 ## Usage